QuentinRo/CLD1-STACK-WEB/users.md

 chmod -R 4770 /home/site1
 ```

-Add a new www directory in the home of the new user :
+Add a new www directory in the home diretory of the new user :
 ```bash
 mkdir /home/site1/www
 ```